ostreedev/ostree/rust-bindings/rust/README.md

 * in `Cargo.toml` for the main crate version
 * in `README.md` in the *Installing* section in case of major version bumps

+Then, run the publish jobs on the release commit.
+Main and -sys crate don't have to be released in lockstep.
+Then tag the commit as `ostree/x.y.z` and/or `ostree-sys/x.y.z`.

 ## License
 The `ostree` crate is licensed under the MIT license.
 See the LICENSE file for details.